SSWConsulting/SSW.Rules.Content/rules/do-you-name-all-your-ok-buttons-to-be-an-action-eg-save-open-etc/rule.md

 ---
 type: rule
-title: Do you name all your "OK" buttons to be an Action eg. Save, Open etc?
+title: Do you label buttons to be an action, like "Save, "Open", etc?
 uri: do-you-name-all-your-ok-buttons-to-be-an-action-eg-save-open-etc
 authors:
   - title: Adam Cogan